What is data architecture?

 Cloud computing is a process which makes use of a system of remote servers to deliver different types of services by using the internet as its medium.

-There are various processes which ensure the standardization of different datasets that are collected, organized, integrated, and maintained.
-Here are some those:
+There are various processes which ensure the standardization of datasets collected, organized, integrated, and maintained.
+Here are some of those:

 Data entity is specifically designed by breaking down larger parts of data into smaller parts.
 These are useful in representing data relationships.
 Manipulation of data entities entails a process which defines how you create, where you store, transport, and then report data entities.
 Tables, models, and procedures are various examples of data entities.

-Any policy document on data architecture must have a standard process for data collection, transformation, storage, and consumption as well as a policy to control information access.
+Any data architecture policy must have a standard process for data collection, transformation, storage, and consumption and a policy to control information access.
 There are various other policies like data quality management, data standards, and processes policies that should be a part of this policy.

-Any data infrastructure that needs to be used for building an efficient data structure must be within budget and should meet the needs of the organization.
+Any data infrastructure that must be used for building an efficient data structure must be within budget and should meet the organization’s needs.
 They should also ensure the efficiency in the organization’s data architecture.
 Some examples of these data infrastructures are database servers and network systems.

 Now that we’re acquainted with what goes on behind the standardization of data architectures, let’s look at the technologies used in it.